 Make sure you sit down with your insurance agent and ask for it to get spelled out exactly what would be covered and what would not be covered.

 No matter the coverage, most policies have limits on how much they will payout for contents coverage.
-The limit is usually based on the value of the homeowner’s policy and the value of the home where the contents are located and insured.
+The limit is usually based on the value of the homeowner’s policy and the value of the home where the personal property is located and insured.

 Generally speaking, contents will be covered from half to three-quarters of the value of the home.
 So, if you have a home that’s valued at $400,000, the contents cap will likely be between $200,000 and $300,000.